- DEMOCRATS and REPUBLICANS UNITE to take down Dominion Voting and machines, Make Elections Great Again (MEGA!)

 "With the free market system, our nation was great.
 We've got to act, because it's slippin', before it's too late.
 Let's give our American businesses a chance, you know they'll pull their weight.
 Vote for change."

-The video to the left is the one I posted in 2014 which I think won the Senate nomination of the Independence Party.
-These are the important points: FIRST, the economy is the common good, it's not a cash machine.
-SECOND, the U.S. economy involves each one of us, whether we own and operate a business (and face the challenges of Covid19) or hold a job, or multiple jobs seeking to support our household or family; or as a consumer borrower sunk in usurious rates, even collections because we don't seem to be able to make a competitive wage--we are all involved in just the ways I specified in 2014, and and so THIRD, we need to be represented in our economic roles at the table through representatives in Washington.
-In 2020 we need to guard against slipping away as Americans as the Independence Party did in Minnesota in 2014.
+The Minnesota economy is a common good, an organic whole.
+It's not a cash machine.
+The U.S. economy involves each one of us, whether we own and operate a business or we hold a job (or multiple part-time jobs) seeking to support our household or family; Maybe we're a consumer borrower struggling with usurious rates, or collections--because we don't seem to be able to make a competitive wage --we are all involved.
+We need to be represented in our economic roles at the table through representatives in Washington.

-Here's where we're at in 2020, we need 2020 vision: Donald Trump has come in and greatly stimulated our economy and our equal opportunity to work and gain income.
-He's done that through a variety of methods but basically, stimulated investment by repatriating capital from overseas like he said, by putting America first in trade deals, rekindling American manufacturing, growing export opportunities for Minnesota agriculture and unleashing Minnesota mining.
-He's continuing to do these things and this election is about continuing this economic growth.
-As the stock market has shown us they think a big issue is handling covid19 in handling--re-opening--our economy.
-And we MUST hold this as a very priority if we want anything like what we've come to expect as Minnesotans and as Americans.
+In 2024, we need 2024 vision: In 2016 Donald Trump came in and greatly stimulated our economy and our equal opportunity to work and gain income.
+He did that through a variety of methods.
+He stimulated investment by repatriating capital from overseas like he said, by putting America first in trade deals, rekindling American manufacturing, growing export opportunities for Minnesota agriculture and unleashing Minnesota mining.

 (3-way debate) Carlson explains how Congress can promote just-in-time hiring to create private sector jobs as U.S. battles extended recession